BrickellTechnolog/Open-Grants-Program/authikly.md

 ### Project Details
+*Note: Authikly is only 1 component of a larger ecosystem whose goals include democratizing human labor, and increasing artisanship and self-sufficiency in the economic future-state, which we believe will be heavily dependent on a multidiscipline (artisan and technical) and dynamic workforce.

 Product core components and features:
 1. Nonfungible Physical Asset Tokens (NPATS):
 -Public key = physical art hash (method to be determined)